DogeTheBeast/College_notes/CHEM 154/Unit 2/Electronic Configuration.md

 ### Exception

 The 3d oribital has less energy than 4s orbital for atomic number less than 30.
-Hence, when the option is available, chromium and copper
+Hence, when the option is available, chromium and copper steal an electron from the 4s to complete their 3d orbital.

 Chromium - ${[Ar] 4s^1 3d^5}$
 Copper - ${[Ar] 4s^1 3d^{10}}$